-The Free Trade Agreement covers trade in industrial products as well as fish and marine products.
+The Interim Agreement covers trade in industrial products as well as fish and marine products.
 In addition, bilateral agricultural agreements between the individual EFTA countries and the PLO for the Benefit of the Palestinian Authority have been concluded which form part of the instruments creating the free trade area.

 The Agreement provides for effective market access for industrial goods in terms of tariffs and rules of origin.
 As from entry into force all industrial goods originating in the EFTA States or the West Bank and the Gaza Strip enjoyed duty free access (Article 4).

 The Agreement covers trade in all fish and other marine products (Article 2 and Annex II).
 The EFTA States grant duty free access on imports of all fish products as of entry into force of the Agreement.
 The Palestinian Authority shall establish a duty-free import quota for certain fish products originating in the EFTA States, which shall be increased during a transition period, until it is phased out, together with the customs duties on these products, on 1 January 2004.

 Trade in processed agricultural products is dealt with in a special Protocol to the Agreement (Protocol A) while trade in basic agricultural products is covered in three bilateral agricultural agreements negotiated between the respective EFTA State (Iceland, Norway and Switzerland/Liechtenstein) and the PLO for the Benefit of the Palestinian Authority.
 The agreements provide for substantial concessions on both sides, while taking into account the respective sensitivities.
 Each bilateral agreement contains specific rules of origin, generally based on the "wholly-obtained" criteria.

 Rules of Origin